BlitzlanePy/Blitzlane/README.md

 ## 🛠️ Supported Protocols and Tools

-FastlanePy supports a diverse set of protocols, each with specific actions.
+Blitzlane supports a diverse set of protocols, each with specific actions.
 This table provides a quick reference:

 ## 🛠️ Supported Protocols and Tools

-FastlanePy supports a diverse set of protocols, each with specific actions.
+Blitzlane supports a diverse set of protocols, each with specific actions.
 This table provides a quick reference:

 | Protocol       | Blockchain | Actions                                                        | GitHub Tool Link                                                                            |
 | :------------- | :--------- | :------------------------------------------------------------- | :----------------------------------------------------------------------------------------- |